B3nCr/XmlFix/README.md

 The tests should have cleaned up all the nuget.exe and nuget targets from your project files.

-If this doesn't work for you I feel bad for you man, I've got 99 problems but that one is all yours.
-Use source control and you'll be fine.
+If this doesn't work for you, sorry.